BlinkDL/RWKV-LM/README.md

 Maybe the Best: let 'abc' ' abc' etc. to share the last 90% of their embeddings.

 At this moment, all our tokenizers spend too many items to represent all variations of 'abc' ' abc' ' Abc' etc. Moreover the model cannot discover that these are actually similar if some of these variations are rare in the dataset.
 The method here can improve this.
 I plan to test this in a new version of RWKV.

+#### Idea: Better Initial States

+Example (single-round Q & A):

+1. Generate the final state of all wiki documents.

+2. For any user Q, find the best wiki document, and use its final state as the initial state.

+3. Train a model to directly generate the optimal initial state for any user Q.

+However this can be a bit more tricky for multi-round Q & A :)

 ## How it works